noob-ghost-zero/calculator-/README.md

-This is a simple calculator using goland
+This is a simple calculator using golang

 feel free to use it